Nearly Half of Salary Earners Struggle on Payday, SA Relates

 Tebogo Mokwena, a dedicated Briefly News current affairs journalist, contributed coverage of international and local social issues like health, corruption, education, unemployment, labour, service delivery protests and heritage in South Africa during his seven years at Daily Sun and Vutivi Business News.

-Netizens discussed why salary earners were left with empty wallets before payday.
+Netizens discussed why salary earners are left with empty wallets before payday.
 Image: Ijubaphoto

 Source: Getty Images

-JOHANNESBURG — A report released by Standard Bank revealed that South Africans who get paid salaries struggle to reach payday with money in their bank accounts.
+JOHANNESBURG — A report released by Standard Bank revealed that South Africans who get paid salaries struggle to reach payday and still have money in their bank accounts.

 Salary earners struggling to make ends meet